 - Drain potatoes and return pot to warm element (without turning it back on) to dry potatoes out further.

 - Add most of the browned butter and thyme to the potatoes, leaving behind a tablespoon or two to drizzle on top.
-Add the cream, milk, salt, and pepper.
-Use a potato masher to mash potatoes and mix everything together.
+Add the cream or yogurt, milk, salt, and pepper.
+Use a potato masher to mash potatoes and mix everything.

 - Place potatoes into your serving dish, use the back of a smooth the surface and then make some little valleys for the rest of the browned butter to settle into.
 Use a spoon to drizzle the rest of the butter over the top of the potatoes.
 Scatter more fresh thyme on top if you like.
 Serve hot.